- Keywords

 script

-sections, variables in rules expressions are always formatted as$VARIABLE
+sections, variables in rules expressions are always formatted as $VARIABLE.

-to conditionally include other configuration files.
+rules:if with include to conditionally include other configuration files.

-to run merge request pipelines.
+rules to run merge request pipelines.

 rules:changes